 You might hear the term "Black Shirts" used for staff.
 That's simply because the only "real" perk the volunteers get is the option of purchasing a LibertyCon T-Shirt in black.
 Everyone pays the same membership rate that all of the other attendees pays, including the Chairman and her website-writing lackey husband!
 But one thing about it, and not to repeat myself but joining staff is a great way to meet people at the convention.
 One year we had a new attendee fly in from New Zealand and volunteer that same year... by the end of the convention he had gotten to know half of the people at the con, and the other half knew him!
 If you think you might be interested, believe me that we can always use the help!
 You can sign up on our Volunteer Sign-Up form.

 You can find a list of panels (as well as author book readings, concerts, and other special events) as well as the panelists involved in the Programming Schedule on the website, smartphone app and the little sheet of printed paper up at the Registration Desk.

-LibertyCon runs three 'tracks' of programming at the same time, so while you might not have an interest in what's going on in 'Room A' something down the hall might pique your curiosity a bit more.
+LibertyCon runs several 'tracks' of programming at the same time (usually five or six!), so while you might not have an interest in what's going on in 'Room A' something down the hall might pique your curiosity a bit more.

 The ConSuite is a great place to hang out and meet people since pretty much everyone tends to cycle through.
 (I mean really... it has the food!)
 They pretty much always need help in there, so it's also a great place to volunteer. (hint, hint..)